Influential Woman · Genealogy and Historical Research

 Following a period of personal loss during the COVID-19 pandemic, Debra returned to Amherst, Massachusetts, with a renewed sense of purpose.
 She joined the Forgotten Patriots Project through the Society of the First African Families of English America (SOFAFEA), quickly ascending from contributor to team leader and assistant editor.
 In this capacity, she guides fellow researchers through narrative development, peer review, and rigorous source citation.
 The first volume of the five-book series, Forgotten Patriots: Northern Theater (2025), received prestigious national recognition, earning both the Phillis Wheatley Award for historical nonfiction and the AAHGS International Book Award for military history.

 With a professional background that includes fifteen years as a chef and a degree in English/Creative Writing and Psychology from Houghton University, Debra brings a unique blend of technical discipline and deep empathy to her storytelling.
+To complete this rigorous double major, she also enrolled in full summer terms at the University of Massachusetts/Amherst, demonstrating the persistence that now defines her research.
 Today, she is launching a dedicated coaching business to support writers of historical fiction, genealogy, and narrative nonfiction.
 By sharing her expertise in scholarly accuracy and narrative depth, she helps others bring their own overlooked stories to life.
 Alongside her coaching, Debra is currently developing two novels that continue her mission of amplifying the unheard voices of strong women met with adversity, reinforcing her belief that history is at its richest when told through those least expected to tell it.

-If you’re just starting out, my best advice is to find a mentor—someone who really knows the records but also has the imagination to see the 'person' behind the paperwork.
-A great mentor helps you stop just listing names and dates and starts helping you understand what life was actually like for your ancestors.
-That’s how you bring a story to life.
+If you’re just starting out, my best advice is to find a mentor—someone who knows the records deeply but also has the imagination to see the 'person' behind the paperwork.
+A great mentor helps you move beyond listing names and dates to truly understanding what life was like for your ancestors.
+That is how you bring a story to life.

-Don't try to do this work in a vacuum.
-You need to build a community.
-Join active Facebook groups where people are constantly helping each other solve research puzzles.
-I also highly recommend joining a lineage society like the DAR or SAR.
-Even if your ancestor wasn't in the military, there are so many other groups where you can find people with similar interests and deep expertise.
+Don’t research in a vacuum; build a community.
+Engage with active Facebook groups where researchers solve puzzles together, or join lineage societies like the DAR or SAR.
+Even if your ancestor wasn't in the military, there are countless genealogy, writing, and lineage groups where you can find peers with similar interests and deep expertise.

 Finally, lean on your local resources.
-I started my journey with a librarian in a local history department who personally showed me the ropes.
-Whether it’s your town library or a regional history room, getting in touch with the people who have been doing this work for years is your best shortcut to success.
+My journey began with a librarian in a local history department who personally showed me the ropes.
+Whether it’s a town library or a regional history room, connecting with people who have years of experience in the records is your best shortcut to success.

 The biggest challenge in my field right now is the shifting landscape of how we access our history.
 As researchers, we rely heavily on digital archives to verify the past, but we are seeing significant changes in how federal institutions, like the Library of Congress and the National Park Service, manage these online resources.
 When digital records are reorganized or moved, it creates a “moving target” that requires a great deal of persistence to navigate.